CLICK HERE NOW To get in touch with us to discuss our classes!

 Pencak Silat is an ancient fighting art mainly associated with Indonesia.
 It is a complex art, utilising many low stances.

-For example, the “Sempa” requires the person to place one leg behind the other in a hook stance, bend the knee and go all the way down so that they are sitting on the floor.
+For example, in Pencak Silat, the “Sempa” requires the person to place one leg behind the other in a hook stance, bend the knee and go all the way down so that they are sitting on the floor.

 Silat practitioners often leave target areas such as the face or torso unguarded in an attempt to entice an opponent into attacking the exposed area.